OzanT1/Flappy-Bird-With-Extra-Features/README.md

 # Flappy Bird With Extra Features

 This is a Flappy Bird game with some extra features.
 You need to collect coins and run through pipes to increase your score.
 Unlike the original Flappy Bird game, there are clouds in the game and if you hit them, the game is over.
+The game was developed for Windows platform and used Unity.

 Assets Sources: